 Insurance isn’t something you want to collect.
-If you have enough insurance to cover your risk and it aligns with your goals, then often you have enough.
+If you have enough insurance to cover your risk and align with your goals, you often have enough.
 But it is also important to consider other ways to use insurance, such as tax and estate planning.
 Many people use insurance as a valuable tax planning tool and not just to eliminate risk.

-It is important to ensure that your strategy is aligned with your goals.
+It is important to ensure that your strategy aligns with your goals.
 Included in this are the implication of future tax issues and your overall estate.
-We have come across several situations where clients have coverage they do not need, or it is set up incorrectly to accomplish their goals.
-Get clear on your goals so you aren’t paying for something you do not need as that money could be going to something more worthwhile in your life.
+We have come across several situations where clients have the coverage they do not need, or it’s not set up correctly to accomplish their goals.
+Get clear on your goals so you aren’t paying for something you do not need, as that money could be going to something more worthwhile in your life.

 Should I choose term or permanent life insurance?

-Term insurance covers you for a specific period of time, maybe ten or twenty years.
-You pay every year and once that term is complete, your insurance coverage will increase in price and will eventually be terminated.
-It is less expensive upfront than permanent insurance but tends to be used for a temporary need.
+Term insurance covers you for a specific period, maybe ten or twenty years.
+You pay every year and once that term is complete, your insurance coverage will increase in price and eventually be terminated.
+It is less expensive upfront than permanent insurance but tends to be for a temporary need.
 For example, if you have young children and a large debt, you could take term insurance to protect your income and take care of them if anything were to happen.

 With permanent life insurance, your coverage will last for your lifetime.
-It can also be used as an innovative strategy for asset growth and future tax planning.
+It can also be an innovative strategy for asset growth and future tax planning.